behave/behave/README.rst

 Now make a directory called "example".
 In that directory create a file called "example.feature" containing::

     Feature: Showing off behave

       Scenario: Run a simple test
         Given we have behave installed
-       When we implement a test
+         When we implement 5 tests
-       Then behave will test it for us!
+         Then behave will test them for us!

 Make a new directory called "example/steps".
 In that directory create a file called "example.py" containing::

     from behave import given, when, then, step

-  @given('we have behave installed') def step_impl(context):
+    @given('we have behave installed')
+    def step_impl(context):
         pass

+    @when('we implement {number:n} tests')
-  @when('we implement a {test}') def step_impl(context, test):
+    def step_impl(context, number):
+        assert number > 1 or number == 0    # Data type n: Convert into integer
-      context.test = test
+        context.tests_count = number
-      assert test == "test", "OOPS, 8-("

-  @then('behave will test it for us!') def step_impl(context):
+    @then('behave will test them for us!')
+    def step_impl(context):
         assert context.failed is False
+        assert context.tests_count >= 0

 Run behave::

     % behave
     Feature: Showin off behave # example/example.feature:1

-      Scenario: Run a simple test        # example/example.feature:3 Given we have behave installed   # example/steps/example.py:3 When we implement a test         # example/steps/example.py:7 Then behave will test it for us! # example/steps/example.py:12
+      Scenario: Run a simple test          # example/example.feature:3 Given we have behave installed     # example/steps/example.py:3 When we implement 5 tests          # example/steps/example.py:7
+        Then behave will test them for us! # example/steps/example.py:12

     1 feature passed, 0 failed, 0 skipped
     1 scenario passed, 0 failed, 0 skipped